sitecrafting/conifer/docs/what-is-conifer.md

 namespace.

-Because of how WordPress was designed, this is unavavoidable to an extent.
+Because of how WordPress was designed, this is unavoidable to an extent.
 But we believe that a different approach to WordPress can minimize global state and global functions, and allow your PHP to be much more expressive and flexible.